fadilla-wahyudi/fadilla-wahyudi.github.io/_posts/2022-01-07-animating-SVG-with-CSS.md

 categories:
  - "Learning"
 ---
 I did a course on Skillshare called ["Creative Coding: Animating SVG with Simple CSS Code"](https://www.skillshare.com/classes/Creative-Coding-Animating-SVG-with-Simple-CSS-Code/1735436116/projects).
-The course is relatively short (28 minutesc ) and covers the basics of animating SVG with CSS.
+The course is relatively short (28 minutes) and covers the basics of animating SVG with CSS.
 I would say it’s aimed at people who already have a foundational understanding in HTML and CSS and want to level up their web development game.

 To practice this, I created the SVG below using Illustrator and animated it.